 There are a number of sites for finding gigs, part time jobs, freelance jobs, and more.
 You could use generic job search sites such as Monster.com, but make sure that you’re only searching for freelance jobs and part-time work.

 Fiverr claims they are the largest global network for freelancers.
-They offer freelance positions for several fields, from graphic design and tech, to writing and music.
+They offer freelance positions in several fields, from graphic design and tech to writing and music.
 Jobs are typically for $5 or $10, making the site great for building a portfolio even if you aren’t set to make a lot of money.

 Upwork has a range of different projects – including ongoing and fixed period work – for freelancers.
 They offer hourly jobs as well as fixed-price ones.
-Users are able to track hours and be paid directly through Upwork, keeping the process of working on multiple contracts streamlined.
+Users can track hours and receive payments directly through Upwork, which helps them streamline work across multiple contracts.

 Flexjobs lists a range of flexible, part-time jobs in telecommuting for freelancers.
 Users must pay a monthly fee for the service, but the site vets all of the employers listing their jobs which protects everyone from scams.
 They have jobs across 55 categories meaning every employee has a wealth of options.

 Freelancer.com has a range of different jobs and job opportunities encompassing hourly and fixed-price projects.
-Users also have “contests” they can submit to, where job seekers send in work for projects and are awarded a prize when their work is chosen.
-Job seekers make bids on job listings, receiving the job should they get accepted.
+Users can also submit work to “contests,” where job seekers compete on projects and win a prize if the client selects their work.
+Job seekers place bids on job listings and receive the job when clients accept their offers.

 Guru hosts thousands of different freelance jobs across many categories.
 Search through jobs by the category, payment type (hourly or fixed-price), location, and more.
 Users can post their previous work and showcase their skills as well.
 There is a virtual “Work Room” in Guru where users can schedule tasks, stay in touch with employees, share material, and agree on their payment.

 Behance.net is designed for people working in the creative industries such as photographers, illustrators, graphic designers, and more.
 Use the site to showcase what you can do and search for gigs or part-time work.
-Gigs can be searched by keywords, locations, fields, and companies.
+Keywords, locations, fields, and companies can search gigs.

 TaskRabbit allows users to post help requests to deal with tasks and chores, ranging from cleaing houses, moving boxes, and making deliveries.
-TaskRabbit notifies people of nearby jobs, allowing them to select which ones they want.
+They notify people of nearby jobs, allowing them to select which ones they want.
 There are less creative and IT jobs as the other websites in our list, but they are extremely flexible when it comes to finding jobs.

 Toptal makes it easier for freelancers in finance and IT to find gigs.
 The jobs here include coding and web design financial modelling, as well as software engineering.
 Toptal are strict and only accept a small amount of the freelancers applying to work.
 Freelancers must complete screening processes and go through interviews first.
 If you do get accepted however, then you’re given access to some of the best finance and IT jobs around.